← Back to Blog

 The best practice is a tiered notification cadence starting 60 days before expiration, with escalating urgency at 30, 14, and 7 days.
 But even the best-designed manual process will miss expirations as portfolio size grows.

-Automated tracking eliminates missed expirations entirely.
+Automated certificate of insurance tracking eliminates missed expirations entirely.
 The system monitors every date, sends every notification, and surfaces every gap — without requiring anyone to remember, check a spreadsheet, or draft a follow-up email.
 For property management firms serious about risk management, automation is not a luxury — it is a necessity.